isyara-dev/isyara-machine-learning/collected-data-training/README.md

 * **Train Accuracy**: 99.46%
 * **Test Accuracy**: 98.97%

 The classification report shows near-perfect performance with consistent precision, recall, and f1-score across all classes.
-Only a few classes (e.g., ‘F’ and ‘P’) show slight drops in recall, but still remain within excellent performance range.
+Only a few classes (e.g., ‘L’, ‘M’ and ‘N’) show slight drops in recall, but still remain within excellent performance range.

 ---